 First aid for wounds, cuts and grazes

-What to do if your pet has been bitten
+What to do if your pet has a wound

-- Do they seem otherwise OK?
+- Does your pet seem alright in themselves?
 Do they have any other injuries?
-Are they in shock?
+Are they in pain or shock?

-- If you are worried about your pet, cover their wounds, keep them warm and take them straight to your vets.
+- If you are worried about your pet, cover their wounds, keep them warm and call your vet straight away.

 - Small and not bleeding - move to step three.

-- Bleeding heavily - apply pressure with a dry, clean dressing and go straight to your vets.
+- Bleeding heavily - apply pressure to the wound with a dry, clean dressing and call your vet straight away.

-- Areas of skin missing - cover the wound with a clean, dry dressing and go straight to your vets.
-If your pet seems painful when you try to cover the wound or you don’t have a dressing available then don’t try to cover the area as you may cause more damage.
+- Areas of skin missing - cover the wound with a clean, dry dressing and call your vet straight away.
+If your pet seems uncomfortable when you try to cover the wound, or if you don’t have a dressing available, leave the area uncovered.

 Step three: Flush the wound

-- *Make salt water by adding 1 teaspoon of salt to a pint of cooled (previously boiled) water.
+- Use salt water or clean lukewarm tap water.
+You can make saltwater by adding one teaspoon of salt to a pint of cooled (previously boiled) water.

 Step four: Book an appointment with your vet